donn/Archive/Cache Simulator/README.md

 On any platform, install ruby and clang using your favorite package manager (gcc/msvc not tested), then write the following into your terminal emulator.

     gem install open4

-# Licensing Notice
-As the professor provided a portion of the code only for the express purpose of this project, we cannot control the licensing.

-Thus, you may use the code for educational purposes only.
-Please do not redistribute, and instead just link to this repository.